The Cast

 The Colonel ~ Corey Brunish

-Corey Brunish's recent appearances include Billy in Chicago at the Broadway Rose, Sky in Guys and Dolls and Pickering in My Fair Lady, both with the Oregon Symphony, and Lumiere in Beauty and the Beast for NW Children's Theatre.
+Corey Brunish’s recent appearances include Billy in Chicago at the Broadway Rose, Sky in Guys and Dolls and Pickering in My Fair Lady, both with the Oregon Symphony, and Lumiere in Beauty and the Beast for NW Children’s Theatre.
 Corey has also been seen at Lakewood Theatre, Stumptown Stages, The Portland Opera, and Mt.
 Hood Repertory.
 He holds a degree from Occidental College where he studied Shakespeare, Molliere, Shaw, Brecht and Gilbert and Sullivan extensively.
-Corey recently directed One Flew Over The Cuckoo's Nest at Theater Theatre.
+Corey recently directed One Flew Over The Cuckoo’s Nest at Theater Theatre.
 He wrote a musical review with Kim Bogus about the life of Frank Sinatra called Write Myself A Letter.
-Corey's CDs of standards can be heard at cdbaby.com.
+Corey’s CDs of standards can be heard in iTunes.
 Corey has acted in films with Julianne Moore, Madonna, Willem Dafoe and Heather Locklear.
 He sends his love to his family and to Kim.

 Amy Jo Arrington